Imperial Glory Game Cover

 • The game frequently crashes, especially after battles, which can be frustrating and disrupt gameplay.

-• Limited playable factions and a lack of depth in unit variety can lead to repetitive gameplay.
+• Limited playable factions and a lack of variety in unit types can make the game feel repetitive over time.

 • “Despite its age, the graphics and animations are actually simple but good.
 For the time this game was made, it was a challenge to do what they did in it, and they did it quite decently!”